-Biomarkers identify acute kidney injury in emergency patientsJanuary 9th, 2012 in Diseases, Conditions, Syndromes /
+Biomarkers identify acute kidney injury in emergency patientsJanuary 9, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Acute kidney injury (AKI) has severe consequences, with a 25 to 80 percent risk of in-hospital death.
 Researchers have found a way to diagnose AKI using a urine test, enabling emergency departments to identify these high-risk patients when they first arrive at the hospital.
 The study will be published online on January 9, 2012, in the Journal of the American College of Cardiology.

 Physicians typically measure a patient's creatinine levels to determine kidney function.
 But creatinine levels can remain normal for several hours after acute kidney damage, and an accurate assessment requires measurements taken over a period of 1-3 days.
 This limits their usefulness in an emergency room.
 Urinary biomarkers, however, require only a half hour or so to obtain a measure of the severity of kidney damage, explains Thomas Nickolas, MD, MS, assistant professor of clinical medicine at Columbia University College of Physicians and Surgeons and a kidney specialist at NewYork-Presbyterian Hospital/The Allen Hospital.